triallax/purescript-transformers-pills/README.md

 The general plan is to build a rudimentary command-line option parser and then expand it using monad transformers to add extra features and get cleaner code.

-We expect our minimum viable product (MVP) to be able to parse basic command-line options: `ps-server --host example.com --port 8000 --login admin --password hunter2`.
+We expect our minimum viable product (MVP) to be able to parse basic command-line options: `ps-client --scheme https --host example.com --port 8000 --login admin --password hunter2`.

 Let's model our problem domain (I always wanted to say that):